BenCuff/github-pages-test/docs/data-vis.md

 {% endcapture %}

 {% include cards-container-start.html %}
-  {% include card.html content=card_content_16 title="❌To be avoided: using patterns to distinguish categories on a bar chart" %}
+  {% include card.html content=card_content_16 title="❌ To be avoided: using patterns to distinguish categories on a bar chart" %}
-  {% include card.html content=card_content_17 title="✔️Best practice: using a legend in the same order as the categories" %}
+  {% include card.html content=card_content_17 title="✔️ Best practice: using a legend in the same order as the categories" %}
 {% include cards-container-end.html %}